animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 Comments:

-1. The default namespace declaration for this XML document points to the Spring Data for GemFire XML namespace.
+1. The default namespace declaration for this XML document points to the Spring Data for VMware GemFire XML namespace.

 2. The `beans` namespace prefix declaration for Spring's raw bean definitions.